PaddlePaddle/Paddle/doc/design/refactor/session.md

 )
 ```

 Creates a new session.
-One session owns one scope, so creating
+One session owns one global scope, so creating
 multiple sessions will create different scopes.

 - *devices*: a single `string` or a list of `string` of device names,
   the corresponding devices will be the computation devices for
   `eval()`.
 If not specified, all available devices (e.g., all GPUs)
   will be used.
 The user doesn't need to specify the CPU device since
   it will be always used.
+Multiple sessions can use the same device.

 #### Example